-Graham will use innovative techniques when completing bridge demolition.
-The existing WABS structure and Arboretum onramp will be demolished using a sawcut and pick method.
-Graham will sawcut large portions of the bridge structure, load them on to trucks, and haul them from the jobsite for offsite processing and recycling.
-Using this method for demolition will reduce the fugitive dust generating activities associated with traditional demolition methods and onsite processing of materials.
+Graham is using innovative techniques to complete bridge demolition.
+The existing WABS structure and Arboretum onramp are being demolished using a sawcut and pick method.
+Graham sawcuts large portions of the bridge structure, loads them onto trucks, and hauls them from the jobsite for off-site processing and recycling.
+Using this method for demolition reduces the fugitive dust generating activities associated with traditional demolition methods and onsite processing of materials.